strozfriedberg/sidr/README.md

           [default: json]
           [possible values: json, csv]

-  -o, --outdir <OUTPUT DIRECTORY>
-          Path to the directory where reports will be created (directory will be created if not present).
-Default is the current working directory

-  --report-type <REPORT TYPE>
+  -r, --report-type <REPORT_TYPE>
           Output results to file or stdout

           [default: to-file]
           [possible values: to-file, to-stdout]

+  -o, --outdir <OUTPUT DIRECTORY>
+          Path to the directory where reports will be created (will be created if not present).
+Default is the current directory

   -h, --help
           Print help (see a summary with '-h')